ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

   - Policies metadata stored in CS.
   - Policy System comprises: PEP, PDP and PIP.
   - Token ownership by default *RS_SVC*.
-  - Two databases, with their APIs: *ResourceStatusClient* and *ResourceManagementClient*.
+  - Two databases, with their Clients: *ResourceStatusClient* and *ResourceManagementClient*.
   - Four inspector agents, one per class in the ontology.
   - Two cleaner agents.
   - One cache feeder agent.